A’wee Chi’deedloh

 " The Navajo (Diné) people have a specific tradition around celebrating a baby’s first laugh.

+The belief behind the tradition is that when a baby is born, she belongs to two worlds: the spirit world and the physical one.
 Perhaps it was because of the fragility of new life that infants were treated as still “between worlds” for those delicate first few months, until parents heard a sign of joy and wellbeing that reassured them their baby was healthy enough to survive.
 The first laugh is seen as a sign of the baby’s desire to leave the spirit world and join her earthly family and community."

 Ingrid Fetell Lee